SoftwareAG/c8y-docs/content/machine-learning/anomaly-detection-bundle/anomaly-detection-using-demo-device.md

 	print("The device id is:" , json.loads(response.text)['id'])

-Once registered, try to get the device ID by looking up your device on the **All Devices** page of your tenant's Device Management application.
+Once registered, you can get the device ID by looking up your device on the **All Devices** page of your tenant's Device Management application.
 Now, update the `c_device_source` of the *CONFIG.json* file with the device ID of this demo device.

 #### Upload the model and Apama monitor to Cumulocity IoT